 Joseph Collins Foundation

-(Submit all application materials to the Financial Aid Office)
+Applicants to submit all application materials to the Financial Aid Office by February 17th

-Six $5,000 scholarships will be offered to fourth year medical students selected for their commitment to and achievement in at least one of two areas: Commitment to the Community Leadership or Population Based Research.
+Six $5,000 scholarships will be offered to fourth year medical students selected for their commitment to and achievement in at least one of two areas: Commitment to underserved communities.
 Applicants must be a third year medical student in good academic standing who expects to graduate in the spring of the following year and interested in seeking residency in Northern California.
 Scholarship recipients will be encouraged to participate in a one-month clerkship at a Kaiser Permanente facility in Northern California during their fourth year of medical school.

 National Institutes of Health Loan Repayment Programs